 This report incorporates and supplements the November 26, 2007, Draft Programmatic Fish and Wildlife Coordination Act (FWCA) Report that addressed the hurricane protection improvements authorized in Supplemental 4 and our final reports on this project dated December 20, 2010, April 27, 2011, and March 10, 2016.
 Impacts and mitigation needs resulting from government and contractor provided borrow areas have been addressed in the October 25, 2007, and November 1, 2007, FWCA Reports, respectively; therefore, this report will not address those project features.
 This report only addresses the most recent modifications to the project and the tentatively selected mitigation plan.
-This document, when finalized, will constitute the report of the Secretary of the Interior as required by Section 2(b) of the FWCA.
-This report has been provided to the Louisiana Department of Wildlife and Fisheries (LDWF) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) for comment; their comments will be incorporated into this report when finalized.
+This document differs from the draft in that the mitigation for intermediate, brackish and salt marsh impacts is no longer addressed.
+This change results from the need to re-design those habitats mitigation to ensure all impacts are adequately mitigated.
+This report constitutes the report of the Secretary of the Interior as required by Section 2(b) of the FWCA.
+This report was provided to the Louisiana Department of Wildlife and Fisheries (LDWF) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) for comment; their comments have been incorporated into this final report.